-The University of St. Thomas grants the degrees Bachelor of Arts (B.A.), Bachelor of Music (B.M.), Bachelor of Science (B.S.), the Bachelor of Science in Electrical Engineering (B.S.E.E.) and Bachelor of Science in Mechanical Engineering (B.S.M.E.) to individuals who successfully complete its undergraduate degree programs.
-These undergraduate degrees have two components: the core curriculum and the major concentration.
+The University of St. Thomas grants the degrees Bachelor of Arts (B.A.), Bachelor of Music (B.M.), Bachelor of Science (B.S.), Bachelor of Science in Computer Engineering (B.S.C.P.E.), Bachelor of Science in Electrical Engineering (B.S.E.E.) and Bachelor of Science in Mechanical Engineering (B.S.M.E.) to individuals who successfully complete its undergraduate degree programs.
+These undergraduate degrees have two primary components: the core curriculum and the major concentration.

 To complete the core curriculum, a student takes courses in literature and writing, moral and philosophical reasoning, natural science and mathematical and quantitative reasoning, faith and the Catholic tradition, social analysis, historical studies, fine arts, language and culture and human diversity.
 These courses provide the student with a broad education and with the skills needed for further work in these and other areas.
-Additional general requirements for graduation are listed in the section on requirements for a degree.
 See the section on Core Curriculum for additional details.

 If desired, a student may also complete one or more minor concentrations or an additional major concentration in an area of special interest.